Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 #### Triggering via API

-1. Follow the instructions on [Authorize API calls to platform services](/docs/integrate_with_central/platform-auth-examples/) to create a service account and authenticate with curl
+1. Follow the instructions on [Authorize API calls to platform services](/docs/integrate_with_central/platform-auth-examples/) to create a service account and authenticate with curl.
 2. Run the following curl command.
 Update the values of &lt;environment-name&gt;, &lt;agent-name&gt; and &lt;dataplane-name&gt;

 ```shell